How to read your first Veracly compliance report

 An issue is a unique rule that failed (for example "form-label-missing").
 A violation is an instance of that issue (the report counts five form-label-missing findings as five violations of one issue).
 The executive summary uses unique issues; per-jurisdiction cards use violations.

-Top Priorities (section 4).
-Those are ranked by severity × affected page count, so the ten items listed are the highest-leverage fixes regardless of which jurisdiction surfaced them.
+The Top Priorities table.
+The report sections are not numbered, so look for that heading; it sits after the per-jurisdiction scorecard.
+Rows are ranked by severity first and then by how many pages the issue affects, so the ten items listed are the highest-leverage fixes regardless of which jurisdiction surfaced them.
 Anything beyond the top ten goes in the Remaining Issues inventory at the back.

 See where your site stands.